Samuel Peter: Peter vs. Vitali Klitschko

-After Klitschko: defeat to Chambers and return to form
+Defeat to Chambers and return to form

 Looking to bounce back to the heavyweight title picture, Peter faced Eddie Chambers on March 27, 2009.
 The fight took place at Nokia Theatre in Los Angeles, and was aired on ESPN2.
 Chambers injured his right thumb early in the third round, but was able to outbox Peter for the majority of the fight, frustrating his opponent with speed and quickness and being able to block most of Peter's shots using his gloves and armes.
 As a result, Chambers was declared the winner by majority decision, with the judges scoring the bout 99–91, 96–94 and 95–95.
 Some observers criticized the 95–95 score, believing Peter had not done enough to win more than three rounds.

-He fought Marcus McGee on July 25, 2009 in Mexico, knocking him unconscious in the third round with a right hand.
+He fought Marcus McGee on July 25, 2009, in Mexico, knocking him unconscious in the third round with a right hand.
 He weighed in at a 243 lbs for this fight.

-His next fight was on September 15, 2009 against the little known Ronald Bellamy.
+His next fight was on September 15, 2009, against the little known Ronald Bellamy.
 Peter won by second-round knockout.
 He then fought journeyman Gabe Brown and won by fourth round stoppage.

 Following his three successful victories over journeymen, Peter took a step up in competition against Nagy Aguilera in an IBF eliminator (Aguilera had earned the position with a stunning first-round knockout of former champion Oleg Maskaev).
 Peter came in at 237 pounds, the lightest since his seventh pro fight.
 He dominated an entertaining first round before sending Aguilera down in the second with a right hand counter, Nagy beat the count but was stopped soon after as he was hanging against the ropes, taking heavy shots.

 Peter then targeted either a rematch with Wladimir Klitschko or a final IBF eliminator with unbeaten Alexander Povetkin.
 Sensing that Povetkin was not willing to fight Klitschko, Peter made himself available as a replacement opponent.
 Both Peter and Povetkin were ranked as #1 IBF contenders.